majianjia/QingStation/doc/anemometer.md

 ![](figures/first_windspeed_measurement.png)

+Update: 2021-05-13

+The start up ADC zeroing is not needed now.
+Instead of sampling directly, I add ADC sample without excitation that run every timebefore sampling.
+So we can have a dynamic zeroing right before the actual measuring phase.
+Therefore, the offset by temperatures or power can be minimized.

 #### Pulse compression
 Pulse compression is very commonly implemented in radar systems, Lau's works are also using it but I am not sure how he uses it.